profit-prophet00/Options-price-calculator/README.md

 ## Project Highlights

-Have you ever wondered how analysts and traders alike determine the fair value of options in the stock market?
-Dive into the world of financial derivatives with this Options Price Calculator, where we use one of the most renowned models in finance—the Black-Scholes Model.
+Ever wondered how analysts and traders determine the fair value of stock market options?
+Discover the world of financial derivatives with this Options Price Calculator, where we use one of the most renowned models in finance—the Black-Scholes Model.
 This project provides a comprehensive implementation of the model to estimate the price of European-style options and Greeks using Python.

 <br>